 What’s the Lowest Temperature a Lemon Tree Can Handle?

-If you have to leave your potted Meyer lemon outside, or if your indoor temperatures can get pretty cold, how low of a temperature can it take?
+If you have to leave your potted lemon tree outside, or if your indoor temperatures can get pretty cold, how low of a temperature can it take?

 A lemon tree can handle temperature down to 45°F, but if temperatures start to get closer to 32°F, you may want to bring it inside.
 If it’s planted outside, try covering it with sheets or tarps.
 Mulching and insulating the root-base can help reduce frost damage.